x0rzavi/heroku-vpn/README.md

 <h1 align="center">Heroku VPN</h1>
-<h2 align="center">Easily spinup an ephemeral VPN on heroku using tailscale under the hood</h2><br>
+<h2 align="center">Easily spin up an ephemeral VPN on heroku using tailscale under the hood</h2><br>

 ### Disclaimer:
-<code>NEITHER me NOR this project shall be in any way held responsible if your account gets banned.
+<code>NEITHER me NOR this project shall be in any way held responsible if YOUR ACCOUNT gets banned.
 It is YOUR sole
 reponsibility to use this project in whatever way you may want.
-However I totally recommend AGAINST abusing these services with excessive usage.</code><br>
+However I totally recommend AGAINST ABUSING these services with excessive usage.</code><br>
 ### Prerequisites:
 - Free [Heroku](https://www.heroku.com/home) account